alephcloud/hs-configuration-tools/README.md

 1.  a default value,

-2.  a 'FromJSON' instance that yields a function that takes a value and updates that value with the parsed values,
+2.  a `FromJSON` instance that yields a function that takes a value and updates that value with the parsed values,

-3.  a 'ToJSON' instance, and
+3.  a `ToJSON` instance, and

 4.  an options parser that yields a function that takes a value and updates that value with the values provided as command line options.